Feature-Driven Strategies for Trading Wind Power and Hydrogen: Acknowledgement

 \section{Acknowledgement}

 We would like to thank Siemens Gamesa Renewable Energy for providing us with historical forecast data.
-We also thank the Danish Energy Technology Development and Demonstration Programme (EUDP) for supporting this research through HOMEY project (Grant number: 64021-7010).
+We also thank the Danish Energy Technology Development and Demonstration Programme (EUDP) for supporting this research through HOMEY (Grant number: 64021-7010) and ViPES2X (Grant number: 640222-496237) projects.